external-mirrors/chromiumos-third_party-kernel/Documentation/virt/kvm/api.rst

    has requested a crash condition maintenance.
 Userspace can choose to ignore the request, or to gather VM memory core dump and/or reset/shutdown of the VM.
+ - KVM_SYSTEM_EVENT_S2IDLE -- the guest has requested to put the host system in s2idle state.
+Userspace can choose to ignore it, or to start the suspend flow in host.
+This is available on x86 only.
  - KVM_SYSTEM_EVENT_SEV_TERM -- an AMD SEV guest requested termination.
    The guest physical address of the guest's GHCB is stored in `data[0]`.
  - KVM_SYSTEM_EVENT_WAKEUP -- the exiting vCPU is in a suspended state and